PyBites-Open-Source/karmabot/README.md

 - only linting `nox -rs lint`
 - only testing `nox -rs tests`

+If `nox` cannot be found, use `python -m nox` instead.

 For different sessions see the `nox.py` file.
 You can run `nox --list` to see a list of all available sessions.

 Please make sure all tests and checks pass before opening pull requests!

+#### Using nox under Windows and Linux (WSL)

+Make sure to delete the `.nox` folder when you switch from Windows to WSL and vice versa, because the environments are not compatible.

 ### [pre-commit](https://pre-commit.com/)